chibiboba/JS-202/My Notes/Lesson 5 Notes.md

 ### The `method` Attribute

 - The `method` attribute tells the browser whether it should use the HTTP GET or HTTP POST method when sending the data to the server.

 - Use `method="get"` when requesting information from the server.
 - Use `method="post"` when updating data on the server.
+  - You should use the `POST` method for any request that updates the server-side database in any **significant** way.
+  - Searches seldom update the database, and most log entries are insignificant.

 - HTTP supports several other methods, but HTML limits you to `GET` and `POST`.
 You must use JavaScript or a backend application to use the other methods.